Certifying Knowledge Comprehension in LLMs: Certifying knowledge comprehension

 \subsection{Certification method}

-Our algorithm certifies the target LLM $\llm$ by computing an interval $[p_l, p_u]$ containing the value of the probability $p$ (Algorithm~\ref{alg:prob_prog_spec}, line~\ref{algo:spec_prop}) for a given pivot node $\node_1$ in $\kg$ with high confidence.
-We model $p$ as the probability of setting the underlying boolean random variable $\randvarcert=(\llm(\prompt) == \texttt{any}(\mypath[-1]_{\aliases}))$ to true (success).
+Our algorithm certifies the target LLM $\llm$ by computing an interval $[p_l, p_u]$ bounding probability $p$ (Alg~\ref{alg:prob_prog_spec}, line 7) for a given specification distribution over $\kg$ with high confidence.
+We model $p$ as the probability of setting the underlying boolean random variable $\randvarcert\triangleq({\texttt{any}(\llm(\prompt) == \mypath'[-1]_{\aliases})})$ to true (success).
 Thus, $\randvarcert\sim\bernoulli(p)$.
-Exactly determining $p$ would require enumerating over all possible $\prompt$ which can be developed from any path from a subgraph of $\kg$ with any random aliases, resulting in an infeasible number of possible prompts, as shown in Appendix~\ref{app:final_prompt}.
+Exactly determining $p$ would require enumerating over all possible $\prompt$ which can be developed from any DAG of $\kg$ with any random aliases, resulting in an infeasible number of possible prompts, as shown in Appendix~\ref{app:final_prompt}.
 Moreover, we want our method to generalize to closed-source LLMs as well, where the internal structures of the models are unknown.
 Hence, we cannot use any symbolic methods~\citep{mirman2020robustnesscertificationgenerativemodels} to determine $p$.
 Thus, to scalably certify the black-box target LM $\llm$, we estimate $p$ with provably high-confidence (low error) bounds.
 Confidence is defined as the probability of the true value $p$ being within the bounds, i.e., $Pr[p\in[p_l,p_u]]$.
-To establish formal guarantees, we want our estimation procedure to be such that the actual confidence is at least the user-specified confidence level, $1-\conf$ (i.e., $Pr[p_l\leq p\leq p_u] \geq 1-\conf$), where $\conf$ is a small positive constant.
-Hence we use conservative method of the Clopper-Pearson confidence intervals~\citep{clopper-pearson, cp_ref,cp_ref2,cp_ref3}, which is known to produce intervals that are guaranteed to have high confidence.
-To compute the high-confidence bounds on $p$, we make $\numobs$ independent and identically distributed observations of $\randvarcert$, out of which we obtain $0\leq\numsuccess \leq \numobs$ successes.
-With the $\numobs$ observations and $1-\conf$ confidence, we use Clopper-Pearson confidence intervals to bound $p$.
+To establish formal guarantees, we want our estimation procedure to be such that the actual confidence is at least the user-specified confidence level, $1-\conf$ (i.e., $Pr[p_l\leq p\leq p_u] \geq 1-\conf$), where $\conf>0$ is a small constant.
+Hence, we use Clopper-Pearson (CP) confidence intervals~\citep{clopper-pearson, cp_ref2}, which is a conservative method known to produce guaranteed high confidence intervals.
+We show empirical evidence of the bounds' conservativeness in Appendix~\ref{app:validity}.
+To compute high-confidence bounds on $p$, we make $\numobs$ independent and identically distributed observations of $\randvarcert$, in which we obtain $k$ successes, $k\in[0,\numobs]$.
+We generate CP confidence intervals with the $\numobs$ observations to bound $p$ with $1-\conf$ confidence.